Gardnerian Wicca: Theology

 In Gardnerian Wicca, the two principal deities are the Horned God and the Mother Goddess.
-Gardnerians use specific names for the God and the Goddess in their rituals.
+Gardnerians use specific, secret names for the God and the Goddess in their rituals.
 Doreen Valiente, a Gardnerian High Priestess, revealed that there were more than one.

 Ethics and morality

-The Gardnerian tradition teaches a core ethical guideline, often referred to as "The Rede" or "The Wiccan Rede".
+One ethical guideline often associated with Gardnerian Wicca is "The Rede" or "The Wiccan Rede".
 In the archaic language often retained in some Gardnerian lore, the Rede states: "An it harm none, do as thou wilt."

 Witches [...] are inclined to the morality of the legendary Good King Pausol, "Do what you like so long as you harm no one".
 But they believe a certain law to be important, "You must not use magic for anything which will cause harm to anyone, and if, to prevent a greater wrong being done, you must discommode someone, you must do it only in a way which will abate the harm."

-A second ethical guideline is often called the Law of Return, sometimes the Rule of Three.
-Like the Rede, this guideline teaches Gardnerians that whatever energy or intention one puts out into the world, whether magical or not, will return to that person "multiplied by three".
+Another is the Law of Return, sometimes the Rule of Three.
+Like the Rede, this guideline teaches that whatever energy or intention one puts out into the world, whether magical or not, will return to that person "multiplied by three".
 This law is controversial, as discussed by John Coughlin, author of The Pagan Resource Guide, in an essay, "The Three-Fold Law".

+While these guidelines are thought to be universally accepted by Gardnerians, each coven practices as they wish and are not beholden to such rules.
+By definition, redes are pieces of advice or counsel, rather than instructions.
+Therefore, there is no common, codified moral system in Gardnerian Wicca.

 The religion tends to be non-dogmatic, allowing each initiate to find for themselves what the ritual experience means by using the basic language of the shared ritual tradition, to be discovered through the Mysteries.
 The tradition is often characterized as an orthopraxy (correct practice) rather than an orthodoxy (correct thinking), with adherents placing greater emphasis on a shared body of practices as opposed to faith.